EngHussam23/42AmmanJourney/Common_Core_Files/Born2BeRoot/README.md

 Virtual Machine (VM): a machine created inside the physical machine.

 #### Virtualization:

 creating a virtual machine (VM) using your physical machine's resources.

 #### How does it work?

 virtualization give the virtual machine (VM) it's own isolated environment include it's CPU, OS, Memory (RAM), Storage, Network interface, all taken from the physical device.
 One of the perks of <strong>virtualization</strong> is that it allows using multiples operating systems within a single physical machine, like: running MacOS or Windows on Linux or the opposite.

 #### Hypervisors -aka Virtual Machine Monitor (VMM)-

 A software that distributes the resources given to the (VM) so the virtual envirnoment can use them as needed.
+When the physical device's hardware get's used as hypervisors it's considered the host and the (VM)s are the guests.The hypervisor relays every issued instruction to the physical system and caches the changes.

+<a id="Types of hypervisors">Types of hypervisors:</a>

+Type 1: "Native / Bare Metal" hypervisor, ex: [KVMs](<####Kernal-BasedVirtualMachine(KVM)>).

+Type 2: "Hosted" hypervisor.

+#### Kernal-Based Virtual Machine (KVM)

+An open source [Type1](#Typesofhypervisors) hypervisor, which is a component of modern Linux distributions.

 ### links: